 |Excel, Word 2010||SW 2010 SP5||SW 2018 SP5|

 |Guidelines to help ensure SOLIDWORKS installation success and optimal runtime performance|

 Though these recommendations are a good starting point for specing out a SOLIDWORKS machine, it is always a good idea to conduct your own hardware/software tests before purchasing any workstation, computer hardware, or video card for SolidWorks.

-- End Of Life (EOL) corresponds to the last SOLIDWORKS release where a Microsoft product is supported (This is synchronized with the Microsoft Mainstream Support End Date).
-SOLIDWORKS releases after the EOL are not supported for the said Microsoft product and SOLIDWORKS installation is blocked in the case of an operating system.
+- End Of Support (EOS) corresponds to the last SOLIDWORKS release where a Microsoft product is supported (This is synchronized with the Microsoft Mainstream Support End Date).
+SOLIDWORKS releases after the EOS are not supported for the said Microsoft product and SOLIDWORKS installation is blocked in the case of an operating system.

 - SOLIDWORKS Product Support Lifecycle defines the End Of Support for SOLIDWORKS versions.

 - SolidWorks recommends using the latest Microsoft update of Windows, Office and Internet Explorer.